UMNET-perfSONAR/pssid-data-pipeline/README.md

 docker logs -f logstash
 ```

-> 💡 **Common Error:** When recreating the Grafana container, you might occasionally see `KeyError: 'Container Config'`.
+> 💡 **Common Error:** When restarting the Grafana container, you might occasionally see `KeyError: 'Container Config'`.
 To resolve this issue, use `docker ps` and then run `docker rm -f <container-id>` for each container in the list.
 After starting Grafana, rerun all the commands above to start the services again.

 ## 🔌 Default Ports